defuncart/der_die_das/README.md

 The application is presently in development and is a re-write of [https://defuncart.com/games/derdiedas/](https://defuncart.com/games/derdiedas/) in Flutter.
 Once this project has feature parity with the original version, an open beta phase will commence.

+## Credits

+Lovelo Black foont is a trademark of Renzler Design.
+Lato Font is a trademark of Łukasz Dziedzic.

 ## Raising Issues and Contributing

 Please report bugs and issues, and raise feature requests [here](https://github.com/defuncart/der_die_das/issues).